The effect of recoils on soft-drop-groomed observables in $\gamma$-tagged jets in a multistage approach: Summary

-The \textsc{pgun} simulations, in which a single hard parton with specified initial energy and flavor (light quark or gluon) evolves through shower development, revealed a clear flavor dependence in medium modifications to $r_{g}$, $k_{T,g}$, and $m_{g}$, with quark jets exhibiting distinct bump structures that are absent in gluon jets.
-This contrast arises from the narrow initial structure of quark jets, which allows medium effects to induce larger splittings, whereas the hard, vacuum-like branching of gluon jets remains largely unaffected.
+The \textsc{pgun} simulations, in which a single hard parton with specified initial energy and flavor (light quark or gluon) evolves through shower development, reveal a clear flavor dependence in medium modifications to $r_{g}$, $k_{T,g}$, and $m_{g}$.
+Quark jets exhibit pronounced bump structures absent in gluon jets, with most of the quark-jet bump originating from prongs formed by recoil partons from medium scatterings that satisfy the soft-drop condition and are identified as hard branchings.
+When recoil effects are artificially disabled, quark jets show only a slight broadening in $r_{g}$ due to other medium effects, such as the transverse diffusion via scatterings and the medium-induced radiation, while the associated branchings remain soft, leading to no visible enhancement in $k_{T,g}$ or $m_{g}$ and resulting in a modification pattern qualitatively identical to gluon jets.
+The clear flavor dependence arises because quark jets have an intrinsically narrow structure and relatively fewer radiations, making it easier for medium effects to modify the hard prong structures reconstructed by the soft-drop algorithm, whereas the hard, vacuum-like branchings of gluon jets remain largely unaffected.
 The \textsc{pgun} results also highlight the selection bias, which dominates inclusive jet measurements and suppresses jets with broader structures.
 Lowering the $p^{\mathrm{jet}}_{T}$ cut mitigates this effect, fully eliminating the suppression in $r_{g}$ distributions and partially reducing it in $k_{T,g}$ and $m_{g}$ distributions.
-These medium modifications were found to originate predominantly at low virtuality ($Q < 2$~GeV).
+All these medium modifications were found to originate predominantly at low virtuality ($Q < 2$~GeV).